Supplementary Planning Document

 What Happens Next

 The feedback from the scoping consultation will be used to help the Council develop a Draft Developer Contributions SPD.
-In addition we are hoping to undertake further engagement with our council members and key stakeholders with a series of workshops, due to election commitments these may occur in early 2020.
+In addition we are hoping to undertake further engagement with our council members and key stakeholders with a series of workshops, due to COVID-19 this projects timelines has been delayed.
 Following on from this the draft SPD will be subject to a 6 week public consultation before being finalised and adopted.